pypa/hatch/docs/history/hatch.md

 ***Fixed:***

 - When projects derive dependencies from metadata hooks, there is now by default a status indicator for when the hooks are executed for better responsiveness
+- Fix dependency inheritance for the template of the `types` environment for new projects

 ## [1.9.3](https://github.com/pypa/hatch/releases/tag/hatch-v1.9.3) - 2024-01-25 ## {: #hatch-v1.9.3 }